therealnicoroshi/modlist/README.md

  # Requirements and Information:

+## The number one requirement is that you read and follow the instructions written here.
+## Please don't skip ANY steps because you think you already have it or don't need it.
+## About 95% of EVERY issue people had on the discord is due to NOT following this simple requirement.

 ### This modlist requires the Steam version of Skyrim AE v.
 1.6.1170

 ### All Anniversary Edition Creation Club Content